ZaMaZaN4iK/llvm-project-clang-format/lld/docs/Driver.rst

 #.
 Modify :cpp:func:`lld::FlavorDriver::parse` in :file:
-   `lib/Driver/{Flavor}Driver.cpp` to call the targetInfo setter for the option.
+   `lib/Driver/{Flavor}Driver.cpp` to call the targetInfo setter for corresponding to the option.

 #.
-Modify {Flavor}Reader and {Flavor}Writer to use the new targetInfo option.
+Modify {Flavor}Reader and {Flavor}Writer to use the new targtInfo option.

 Adding a Flavor
 ===============

 #.
-Add an entry for the flavor in :file:`include/lld/Common/Driver.h` to
+Add an entry for the flavor in :file:`include/lld/Driver/Driver.h` to
    :cpp:class:`lld::UniversalDriver::Flavor`.

 #.
 Add an entry in :file:`lib/Driver/UniversalDriver.cpp` to